 At Wells, we’re aware of the issues facing our environment, and the College places a high premium on supporting the innovations and developments needed to change habits and protect our climate.
 Students, faculty and staff at Wells all contribute to the College’s sustainability practices.

-Wells President Lisa Marsh Ryerson is one of 665 higher education leaders to sign the American College and University Presidents' Climate Commitment, a pledge to strive for climate neutrality on campus.
+Wells President Emerita Lisa Marsh Ryerson was one of 665 higher education leaders to sign the American College and University Presidents' Climate Commitment, a pledge to strive for climate neutrality on campus.
 College faculty and staff members are working to implement the Wells' Climate Action Plan as part of the agreement and lower the College's carbon footprint.

 Students and faculty members discuss the challenges and pathways to a more secure future in courses ranging from chemistry and geology to psychology, economics, sociology and philosophy.
 Additionally, Wells' liberal arts approach to education guarantees that any interested student can take courses in environmental studies, no matter what their major.

 In the fall 2013 semester, the students of Professor of Psychology Milene Morfei's Psychology of Environmental Sustainability course designed a "Green Handbook" website to serve as an ongoing resource for other students looking to pick up environmentally responsible habits.
 It also contains resources to demonstrate the need for action and ways to approach the subject when talking with others.